anikomt/ApiTaskQuandoo/README.md

 # Project

 Test task for Quandoo.

 # **Message to Quandoo team:**

+I would like to sincerely thank you for the given opportunity to show my skills.
+I enjoyed the time spent on executing the task and find it very usefull and educating for myself!
+I hope I will have the chance to talk to you in person and show my motivation

 # **Selected technology stack:**

 - Java
 - Selenium
+- JUnit
 - TestNG
+- rest-assured
+- Jackson

 # **Reasons behind the chosen framework and pattern(s):**

 # **How to make the framework work and how to execute the test(s):**